 While evaluating WordPress hosts, some things you want to keep eye on:

-- Host Performance: If you want your website to be successful, then you need a high-performance host.
-In addition to onsite optimization, your host’s hardware and software setup will be affected how fast your site loads will be.
+If you want your website to be successful, then you need a high-performance host.
+In addition to onsite optimization, your host’s hardware and software setup will be affected by how fast your site loads will be.

-- Alignment of value and money: Of course you want a host that will improve your site’s performance and will strengthen its security, but if you are actually spending more than your site.
+Of course, you want a host that will improve your site’s performance and will strengthen its security, but if you are actually spending more than your site.
 In addition, you want a balance of WordPress-specific features that you can buy.

 The above points might seems like many accounts for, but selecting a WordPress web host is something you want to take seriously.
 However, as you start your search, you will see that many of the highlighted above features are normal.